 Padre Dam achieve open and honest dialogue with staff

-Padre Dam Municipal Water District (Padre Dam) has 139 employees, many of whom spend the majority of their workday offsite with employees working in the field or in satellite offices.
+Padre Dam Municipal Water District (Padre Dam) has 139 employees, many of whom spend most of their workday offsite, working in the field or satellite offices.
 Staying connected can be tricky for them.
-However, they’ve made communication a priority with the implementation of the Jostle® intranet.
+However, they’ve made communication a priority with the Jostle platform.

-They’ve had great results since rolling out their new platform, but recently took this to the next level with a noteworthy Jostle intranet campaign.
+They’ve had great results since rolling out the platform but recently took this to the next level with a noteworthy Jostle campaign.
 This campaign won first place in the Jostle Awards 2016 Employee Engagement Initiative category.

 “Padre Dam is recognized as a leader in the water industry.
 The Jostle platform is a key component to maintaining and exceeding that level of performance.”